Symptoms of this type of food intolerance can range from digestive, mood to auto-immune disorders.

 Here’s the catch: majority of the human population can digest gluten without experiencing any discomfort whatsoever, proving why a gluten-free diet is not suited for everyone.

-Differentiating the two conditions is rather tricky as they share the same symptoms: patients diagnosed with celiac disease were found to have experienced the same digestive, physical and neurological symptoms such as abdominal pain, bloating, constipation, diarrhoea, joint and muscle pain, and brain fog that gluten-sensitive individuals also experience.
+Differentiating the two conditions is rather tricky as they share the same symptoms: patients diagnosed with coeliac disease were found to have experienced the same digestive, physical and neurological symptoms such as abdominal pain, bloating, constipation, diarrhoea, joint and muscle pain, and brain fog that gluten-sensitive individuals also experience.

-Always speak with a gluten expert
+Always Speak with a Gluten Expert

 Speaking with a qualified healthcare professional is critical if you think you may be sensitive to gluten: you wouldn’t want to receive a wrong diagnosis and restrict your diet for nothing!